Counseling Education

 Beginning in the 1880s, Henry W. Grady, the editor of the Atlanta Constitution newspaper, promoted Atlanta to potential investors as a city of the "New South" that would be based upon a modern economy and less reliant on agriculture.
 By 1885, the founding of the Georgia School of Technology (now the Georgia Institute of Technology) and the Atlanta University Center, a consortium of historically Black colleges made up of units for men and women, had established Atlanta as a center for higher education.
 In 1895, Atlanta hosted the Cotton States and International Exposition, which attracted nearly 800,000 attendees and successfully promoted the New South's development to the world.

 During the first decades of the 20th century, Atlanta enjoyed a period of unprecedented growth.
 In three decades' time, Atlanta's population tripled as the city limits expanded to include nearby streetcar suburbs.
 The city's skyline grew taller with the construction of the Equitable, Flatiron, Empire, and Candler buildings.
 Sweet Auburn emerged as a center of Black commerce.
 The period was also marked by strife and tragedy.
 Increased racial tensions led to the Atlanta Race Riot of 1906, when Whites attacked Blacks, leaving at least 27 people dead and over 70 injured, with extensive damage in Black neighborhoods.
 In 1913, Leo Frank, a Jewish-American factory superintendent, was convicted of the murder of a 13-year-old girl in a highly publicized trial.
-He was sentenced to death but the governor commuted his sentence to life.
+He was sentenced to death, but the governor commuted his sentence to life.
 An enraged and organized lynch mob took him from jail in 1915 and hanged him in Marietta.
 The Jewish community in Atlanta and across the country were horrified.
 On May 21, 1917, the Great Atlanta Fire destroyed 1,938 buildings in what is now the Old Fourth Ward, resulting in one fatality and the displacement of 10,000 people.

 On December 15, 1939, Atlanta hosted the premiere of Gone with the Wind, the epic film based on the best-selling novel by Atlanta's Margaret Mitchell.
 The gala event at Loew's Grand Theatre was attended by the film's legendary producer, David O. Selznick, and the film's stars Clark Gable, Vivien Leigh, and Olivia de Havilland, but Oscar winner Hattie McDaniel, an African-American actress, was barred from the event due to racial segregation laws.

-Atlanta played a vital role in the Allied effort during World War II due to the city's war-related manufacturing companies, railroad network and military bases.
-The defense industries attracted thousands of new residents and generated revenues, resulting in rapid population and economic growth.
+These new defense industries attracted thousands of new residents and generated revenues, resulting in rapid population and economic growth.
 In the 1950s, the city's newly constructed highway system, supported by federal subsidies, allowed middle class Atlantans the ability to relocate to the suburbs.
 As a result, the city began to make up an ever-smaller proportion of the metropolitan area's population.

 African-American veterans returned from World War II seeking full rights in their country and began heightened activism.
 In exchange for support by that portion of the Black community that could vote, in 1948 the mayor ordered the hiring of the first eight African-American police officers in the city.